regular030/OmniCat/README.md

 # OMNICAT

 For millions of us, Octocat has been a staple part of our lives, a hardworking and cheerful best friend.
 What would be more wonderful than to extend that friendship to the real world.
-Go watch our youtube demo here!: https://www.youtube.com/watch?v=gtOdOln78Yw
+Go check out the journal for our progress and watch our youtube demo here!: https://www.youtube.com/watch?v=gtOdOln78Yw

 What does omnicat do?
 Feature 1: RC Car